The 18 Best Things to Do in Point Reyes National Seashore

 But once you reach it you’ll likely have most of the beach to yourself here!

-When the tide is out there are tide pools you can explore and you can climb over rocks to other beaches.
+When the tide is out, there are tide pools you can explore and climb over rocks to other beaches.

-I’m not sure that I’d swim here as the current is quite strong.
+I’m unsure I’d swim here as the current is quite strong.

 To access Sculptured Beach start the coastal trail hike from the Limantour Beach parking lot.